nikih94/iaq-arrs/README.md

 Follow the following [guide](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) to copy the ssh public key to the authorized_keys directory on the server.
 <br>

-remember that you must create the .ssh directory on the server.
+You must create the .ssh directory on the server.
+You must set ownership of .ssh and its files to the raspi user.
 The following commands may be useful:

 ```